 As part of our overall operations, we mine sorbent materials on property that we either own or lease.
 A significant part of our overall mining cost is incurred during the process of removing the overburden (non-usable material) from the mine site, thus exposing the sorbent material that is then used in a majority of our production processes.
 These stripping costs are treated as a variable inventory production cost and are included in cost of sales in the period they are incurred.
-We defer as prepaid expense and amortize the pre-production overburden removal costs associated with opening a new mine.
+The pre-production overburden removal costs associated with opening a new mine are deferred as prepaid expense and amortized.